NickyGee44/TheGambler/replit.md

 ## Overview

 The Gambler Cup 2025 is a golf tournament tracking application built with React and Express.
-It's designed to manage team information, scores, side bets, and photos for an 8-team golf tournament.
+It's designed to manage team information, scores, side bets, and photos for an 8-team golf tournament taking place August 29-31, 2025.
+The tournament will be held at Deerhurst Golf Course in Muskoka (Days 1-2) and Muskoka Bay Golf Club (Final Day).
 The application features real-time updates, offline functionality, and a responsive design optimized for mobile devices.

 ## User Preferences